Create Your Own Summer Day Camp

 - Traditional Camp Crafts: God’s Eye, friendship bracelets, clothespin people

 - Have a Theme for each day (countries, colors, sports, etc.)

-The idea of a Neighborhood Summer Camp can be used for all ages.
-Story time and songs for little ones to volunteering at the local food pantry for teens.
+The idea of a Neighborhood Summer Day Camp can be used for all ages.
 You can even jazz it up a bit with custom t-shirts or hats!